skellis46/finger-pointing-moon/case-for-support.md

 - epistemic principles in practice-research
 - epistemic values in practice-research
 - leadership/practice connected by corporeal actions: what the body can do, and what the body does (fare: to make and to do)
-- focus on collective organising; strategies for collective organising: collecting practice?
+- focus on collective organising; strategies for collective organising: collecting practice? (this is the bit about 'people' from Bendell)

 ## Research context